janprunk/emacs.si/index.md

 * #07 - 3 July 2023 at 20:00 CEST - Virtual meeting on IRC - irc.libera.chat channel #emacs.si .
 You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/5e62fdfd-9401-405d-8c5e-b7b7054dbd4a).
 * #08 - 7 August 2023 at 20:00 CEST
 * #09 - 7 September 2023 at 19:00 CEST - LIVE meeting at [Kersnikova Institute](https://kersnikova.org/en/about-us/kersnikova/), Likozarjeva street 1, Ljubljana.
 You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/98564dd6-00a6-471d-8cdd-b7eec9aa35f4).
-* #10 Thursday, 5 October 2023 at 19:00 CEST - LIVE in-person meeting at [Kersnikova Institute](https://kersnikova.org/en/about-us/kersnikova/), Likozarjeva street 1, Ljubljana.
+* #10 - 5 October 2023 at 19:00 CEST - LIVE in-person meeting at [Kersnikova Institute](https://kersnikova.org/en/about-us/kersnikova/), Likozarjeva street 1, Ljubljana.
 You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/98564dd6-00a6-471d-8cdd-b7eec9aa35f4).
+* #11 - [13 October 2023 at 20:00 CET](https://dogodki.kompot.si/events/eadcf11d-e832-4a70-9587-1cbcbc5b2bb7) - Virtual meeting on IRC/Discord channels, as explained above in the Communication section.

 ## Welcome beginners
 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
 Come join us!
 If you would like a basic introduction to Emacs, or you’re starting out and have some questions, then we are more than happy to help you.
 Just show up to a meeting, and there will be somebody to help you up to speed.
 Living remote and cannot attend the meetings?
 No problem, you can also get [remote private coaching lessons for GNU Emacs](https://protesilaos.com/coach/).
 Can you give a presentation?
 Awesome, let us know.